GGC17/Backend-test/README.md

 # Simple Backend Test - Instructions to deploy database in AWS and API locally

 We will deploy a Postgres RDS instance in AWS, and a Flask API locally with Docker, in order to avoid operational overhead in aws.
-This will require a little more manual configuration, explained in the next points.
+Because of this, it will be required a little more manual configuration, explained in the next points.

 ## 0. Contents